Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 In a room with a warm color palette, you’ll clearly see that it’s a gray.
 Most of the time, it looks like a true dark gray, and sometimes the pigmentation looks downright creamy.

 Other times, some undertones might come out.
 Its undertones can vary greatly depending on the light.
-Sometimes it reads cool, with slight blue-gray undertones.
-On rarer occasions, you might catch warm brown, purple, or even green undertones.

 I’ve rounded up examples of all of these within this post, so you’ll see what I mean.